Getting Started with OLake for MongoDB

 Step 3.3 Change output directory

-If you need to output the parquet dump to some other location, you can make changes in the writer.json
+If you need to output the parquet dump to some other location, you can make changes in the destination.json

 file by appending the /mnt/config/my_directory